 If you do need support you can use the ticketing system.
 I didn’t need support during my review process but I did consult the documents to learn about the CSS classes.
 All of the elements of creating and using the forms are covered.

-The addons easily connect to your favorite newsletter and payment systems.
+The add-ons easily connect to your favorite newsletter and payment systems.
+Using credit card fields, you can easily use WPForms as a viable solution for accepting online payments without using additional payment plugins or donation plugins.
 Addons such as conditional logic and advanced fields give you tools to customize your forms even further.
-Geolocation gives you location information about your users.

 If you’re looking for a form creation system that’s both easy to use and powerful enough to create custom forms, WPForms is worth a look.